Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 15 - Everyone is a proponent of strong encryption: Script encodes and decodes text using the rot13 encryption.
 Assume ASCII.

-Task 26 - The eggs of the brood need to be an odd number: A script that prints every other line from the input, starting with the first line.
+Task 16 - The eggs of the brood need to be an odd number: A script that prints every other line from the input, starting with the first line.

+Task 17 - I'm an instant star.
+Just add water and stir: Script adds two numbers in different bases stored in environment variables.